kdrosado/TrendyArt/README.md

-# TrendyArt Android Application
+# TrendyArt

-Capstone Stage 2, Part of the Udacity Android Nanodegree
+TrendyArt is an android application that allows the user to view beautiful art pieces.
+It was built for my final Capstone Stage 2 project, which is part of the Udacity Android Nanodegree

-## Configurations
+## Set-Up
 1. In order to run this app you will need to create an account at the Artsy API website: https://developers.artsy.net/.

 2. Once you have created an account you will get a Client ID & Client Secret ID, which you need to get a token.